-Respective responsibilities of the Chief Financial Officer and auditor
+Respective responsibilities of the Chief Financial Officer and Auditor

-As explained more fully in the Statement of the Chief Financial Officer's Responsibilities, the Chief Financial Officer is responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom.
-My responsibility is to audit the accounting statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
+As explained more fully in the Statement of the Chief Financial Officer's Responsibilities, the Chief Financial Officer is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA / LASAAC Code of Practice on Local Authority Accounting in the United Kingdom, and for being satisfied that they give a true and fair view.
+My responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require me to comply with the Auditing Practices Board's Ethical Standards for Auditors.